sabbellajahnavireddy/Cheatsheets/sql_cheatsheet.md

 ### 3. Joins
 - A join combines rows from two (or more) tables based on a related column between them.
 Joins let you pull related data together without duplicating storage.
 There are five types of joins:

-1. Inner Join: It returns rows where the join condition matches in both tables.
+  **1. Inner Join:** It returns rows where the join condition matches in both tables.

-2. Left outer join(Left join): It returns all rows from the left table; matching rows from right table or NULLs if no match.
+  **2. Left outer join(Left join):** It returns all rows from the left table; matching rows from right table or NULLs if no match.

-3. Right outer join(Right join): It is symmetric to LEFT JOIN all rows from right table, matching from left or NULL.
+  **3. Right outer join(Right join):** It is symmetric to LEFT JOIN all rows from right table, matching from left or NULL.

-4. Full outer join: It returns rows when there is a match in either left or right table.
+  **4. Full outer join:** It returns rows when there is a match in either left or right table.
 Non-matching sides produce NULLs.

-5. Self join: A table joined with itself (useful for hierarchical or comparing rows in same table).
+  **5. Self join:** A table joined with itself (useful for hierarchical or comparing rows in same table).

 ### 4. Aggregation
 - Aggregation functions operate on a set of rows and return a single value.